Task 3 Research

 Principal Investigator(s): Ari Michelsen

-- Continue analyses of the benefits and impacts of alternative water management and incentive policies such as water marketing and transfers using integrated hydrologic, institutional and economic models.
+- Continue analyses of the benefits and impacts of alternative water management and incentive policies such as water marketing and transfers and water reuse using integrated hydrologic, institutional and economic methods and models.
 Results will be presented at meetings and papers submitted for peer reviewed journal publication.
-Ari Michelsen, Texas AgriLife Research with Frank Ward NMSU and James Booker, Sienna College.
+Ari Michelsen, Ron Lacewell, Zhuping Sheng, Ed Rister and Allen Sturdivant, Texas AgriLife Research with Frank Ward, Brian Hurd and Leeann DeMouch NMSU.

-- Respond to invited requests and continue assistance in local, state, regional and national water management efforts and meetings to coordinate and further improvements in water resources research, education and related activities.
+- Respond to requests and continue assistance in local, state, regional and national water management efforts and meetings to coordinate and further improvements in water resources research, education and related activities.
+Organizations include: Far West Texas Water Planning Group, Paso del Norte Watershed Council, Paso del Norte Water Task Force, and Consortium for Hi-technology Investigations in Water and Wastewater.